Sumita, Iwate

 Sumita (住田町, Sumita-chō) is a town located in Iwate Prefecture, Japan.
-As of 31 July 2023, the town had an estimated population of 5,315, and a population density of 16 persons per km² in 2142 households.
+As of 31 July 2023, the town had a population of 4,977, and a population density of 15 persons per km2 in 2142 households.
 The total area of the town is 334.84 sqkm.

 Geography

 Sumita is located in a basin in southeastern Iwate Prefecture in the southern Kitakami Mountains, surrounded by peaks with an elevation of between 600 and 1500 meters an all sides.
 Approximately 90% of the town’s area is covered by forest and mountains.